Certificate in Coaching and Mentoring (ILM level 5)

 - Develop a coaching and mentoring culture so that individuals can improve their performance and organisational productivity

 The course is delivered though face-to-face group sessions and self study.
 As part of your study you will work closely with group members to engage and reflect on your learning to draw into your assessment.
 Class sessions are interactive allowing for the exchange of the wide variety of experiences people bring, coaching and mentoring exercises and discussions.
 Based on the ILM framework of Knowing-Doing-Being* we will encourage you to gather and evaluate knowledge, apply ideas, practice models and through reflection integrate your learning into your practice.

 What commitment do I have to make?

 - You will be required to use our electronic BlackBoard system to access course materials and information.
-Training will be given on the system on day one of this course.

 - We encourage participants to manage their own reading and are happy to supply a list of recommended texts on request.

 On successful completion of your qualification you will be invited to join us at our ILM presentation ceremony to collect your ILM certificate and celebrate your achievement.